Enterprise SEO Pricing: How Much Do SEO Services Cost in 2026?

 Should you hire SEO professionals or handle enterprise SEO in-house?

-Hiring professionals provides specialized expertise, access to premium tools, and faster time-to-results.
-DIY SEO is more budget-friendly but requires a notable time investment and a steep learning curve.
-For enterprise businesses that want to focus on core operations while driving organic growth, working with an enterprise SEO consultant or agency is typically the stronger choice.
+Hiring professionals gives you specialized expertise, access to premium tools, and faster time-to-results.
+DIY SEO is more budget-friendly but requires significant time investment and a steep learning curve.
+For enterprise businesses focused on core operations, working with an agency is typically the stronger choice.

 How should you set a budget for enterprise SEO?

-Start with your business goals, competitive landscape, and the scope of work required.
+Start with your business goals, competitive landscape, and scope of work.
 Most B2B companies allocate 5-15% of marketing budget to SEO.
-Use an enterprise SEO pricing calculator approach: estimate the revenue potential of ranking improvements for your target keywords, then work backward to determine a justifiable monthly investment.
+Estimate the revenue potential of ranking improvements for your target keywords, then work backward to determine a justifiable monthly investment.

 How is enterprise SEO different from regular SEO?